Journals & Databases

 Newspapers can be a useful way of keeping up to date with current affairs or recent events.
 Daily newspapers can be found in Catalyst, in the area underneath the main staircase.
 The last 30 days’ worth are kept on the second floor in the Journals collection.
 Newspaper archives usually contain issues which are less recent and which are useful for finding articles of a more historical interest.

-- Burney Collection 17th-18th Century Rev. Charles Burney’s collection of early English news media.
+- 17th-18th Century Burney Collection Newspapers Rev. Charles Burney’s collection of early English news media.
 A comprehensive primary source for this period, helps track the development of news.

 - Guardian and Observer Digital Archive The Guardian (1821-2003) and The Observer (1791-2003) offers full page and article images with searchable full text back to the first issue.
 Useful for historical research.

-- Illustrated London News Historical Archive Illustrated London News 1842 – 2003.
-Offers full page and article images with searchable full text.
+- Illustrated London News Historical Archive 1842-2003 offers full page and article images with searchable full text.
 Presents a vivid picture of British and world events useful for historical research.

 - Infotrac Newsstand contains articles from over 2300 newspapers from around the world.
 These include major British newspapers, as well as US and Australian titles.
 It also has thousands of images, radio and TV broadcasts and transcripts.